drupol/master-thesis/src/thesis/1-introduction.typ

 #quote("Without experience nothing can be sufficiently known")
 #cite(form: "normal", supplement: [p.583], <Bacon1928>).
 He was among the first
 to underscore the significance of repeated experimentation as a means to test and ultimately confirm scientific findings.
-Although the specific term "reproducibility" was not used in his time, his emphasis on empirical evidence is seen as a precursor to our modern understanding of reproducible research in the scientific method.
+Although the term
+#emph[reproducibility] was not coined during his time, his emphasis on empirical
+evidence is widely regarded as a foundation for the modern concept of reproducible research within the scientific method.

-Centuries later, @kpopper1934, an Austrian-British philosopher wrote a book on the importance of falsifiability in the scientific method.
-He argued that a scientific theory must be falsifiable in order to be considered valid.
-He also introduced the concept of #emph[falsificationism], which states that a theory can only be considered scientific if it is possible to conceive of an observation or an argument which proves the theory false.
+Centuries later, @kpopper1934, an Austrian-British philosopher, wrote about the importance of falsifiability in the scientific method.
+He argued that a theory must be falsifiable to be considered as valid.
+He also introduced the concept of #emph[falsificationism], asserting that a theory qualifies as scientific only if it is possible to conceive of an observation or argument that could prove it false.
 This principle is now widely accepted as a fundamental tenet of the scientific method.

 @Thompson84 delivered a lecture "Reflections on Trusting Trust" at the Association for Computing Machinery (ACM) Turing Award Banquet.
 Since his talk, the landscape of software has undergone a radical metamorphosis.
-The simplicity of his advice to #emph[trust people] has become significantly more complex in the current era.
+The simplicity of his advice to #emph[trust people] has become more complex in the current era.
 The modern software supply chain is extensive, often encompassing dependencies that lies beneath the surface.
 Despite the prevalence of open-source software within this supply chain, it is uncommon for end-users to compile their own software.
-As a result, the build systems became a prime vector for malicious exploitation
-#cite(<MarcelFourne2023>, form: "normal", supplement: [p.1]).
-This underscores
-the vital importance of software reproducibility which ensures that software can be reliably built and verified from its source across different environments and over time, mitigating the risks associated with trust and the potential for exploitation within the software supply chain.
+As a result, the build systems became a prime vector for malicious exploitation #cite(<MarcelFourne2023>, form: "normal", supplement: [p.1]).
+This underscores the vital importance of software reproducibility which ensures that software can be reliably built and verified from its source across different environments and over time, mitigating the risks associated with trust and the potential for exploitation within the software supply chain.

 @Claerbout1992 wrote about the challenges and implications of reproducibility in the paper titled "Electronic documents give reproducible research a new